zhanxw/rvtests/README.md

     rvtest --inVcf input.vcf --pheno phenotype.ped --meta score,cov --out output --kinship input.kinship

 The file `input.kinship` is calculated by `vcf2kinship` program, and usage to this program is described in [Related individual tests](#related-individual-tests).

+**NOTE:** by default, the covariance matrix are calculated in a sliding-window of 1 million base pairs.
+You can change this setting via  the option `windowSize`.
+For example, `--meta cov[windowSize=500000]` specify a 500k-bp sliding window.

 ### Dominant models and recessive models